opensourceworks-org/object-storage-proxy/README.md

 def do_validation(token: str, bucket: str) -> bool:
     """ Authorize the request based on token for the given bucket.
         You can plug in your own authorization service here.
-        The token is the authorization token passed in the request.
+        The token is a client identifier used to fetch an authorization token and further authenticate/authorize.
         The bucket is the bucket name.
         The function should return True if the request is authorized, False otherwise.
     """